 The annual New Year's Eve Concert for Peace can be a calming start—or early ending—to the evening.
 Held at the Cathedral Church of St. John the Divine from 7 to 9 p.m., the event is a popular attraction for families throughout the city.
 The concert lineup for New Year's Eve 2016 starts with Haydn's "Morning" Symphony and includes Bach's Gloria/et in terra pax, “And on earth peace," as well as a new piece by composer Paul Moravek and librettist Mark Campbell.

 4. Race into the new year

 This Central Park race is an annual event that kicks off the year with a four-mile run.
 The race begins at the stroke of midnight, but the music and festivities start two hours beforehand.
 For non-runners, there are fireworks and dancing to enjoy.
+Volunteers and runners who finish the race get credit toward the 2016 TCS New York City Marathon, according to the New York Road Runners website.
 If a healthy start to the new year isn't enough incentive to get out and run, it may be worth noting that cash prizes are awarded to the top three men and women who complete the race.
 Run fast!